Red Spider Mites

 List of contents

-Red Spider Mite (Tetranychus urticae)
+Red spider (Tetranychus urticae)

-How to detect a plague of spider mites?
+How to detect the red spider infestation?

-Red spider mites in outdoor growing:
+Red spider mites Outdoors

 Although the spider mites pest can significantly decimate the harvest, it will rarely end with the entire crop, since plants attacked by red spider mites - unless they are covered by spider webs - will still be suitable for consumption.

-Red spider mites in indoor growing:
+Red spider mites Indoors

 Indoors, red spider mites are one of the most common pests, with an alarming destruction capacity of the crop, because indoor crops, under artificial lights, are usually under the combination of high temperatures and low humidity.

-In this growing system is where the plague can completely destroy the harvest, since - being an indoor growing - there aren?t the predators that would be found in natural ecosystems.
+In this growing system is where the plague can completely destroy the harvest, since - being an indoor growing - there aren't the predators that would be found in natural ecosystems.

-Organic cures:
+Organic remedies

-We can find on the market different products that can help us fighting against spider mites once the plague has spread, but we will achieve the best results using these products as prevention, that is the only way to keep our crops free of spider mites.
+We can find on the market different products that can help us fight against spider mites once the plague has spread, but we will achieve the best results using these products as prevention, that is the only way to keep our crops free of spider mites.
 For example:

-- Neem Oil Extract (Ain thc, azaprot)
+- Neem Oil Extract (Trabe's Neemazal, BioNeem)

-- Natural Piretrines (Expelex, pireprot)
+- Natural Piretrines (Flower's Double Max Acaricide)

 Besides these commercial products there are also homemade remedies to combat this plague, for example: